stevemcd87/python_indexCards/README.md

   - Review allows the user to see all cards for that language and review them freely.
   - Test displays each cards back(description) side one at a time and allow the user to input what they think the command/ method is.
-## Future

-- Scrape W3Schools to fill update my database instead of hard coding the data with admin

  ## To Run